SammieWrld/Google-it-labs/README.md

 # Google IT Support Labs

-This repository contains hands-on labs and notes completed as part of the Google IT Support Certificate on Coursera.
+“This repo started as my hands-on lab notebook from the Google IT Support Certificate, but I’ve expanded it with my own real-world troubleshooting scenarios, ticket simulations, and security labs.”

 ## Contents